All Episodes

 All right.

-Um here's the question.
+So here's the question.

-Do you think that uh APAC, the American group that lobbies in favor of uh Israel?
+Do you think that APAC, the American group that lobbies in favor of Israel, they would say they're lobbying in favor of the United States.

 What do you think the rules are?

-Well, um I thought I wrote that down.
+Well, I thought I wrote that down.

-However, uh, I think we'd all agree that Israel is kind of a special case, and that if Americans are giving money to APAC, it's sort of they're doing it for Israel.
+However, I think we'd all agree that Israel is kind of a special case, and that if Americans are giving money to APAC, it's sort of they're doing it for Israel.

-You know, now they're doing it for themselves as well, because they would legitimately be supporters of Israel.
+Now, they're doing it for themselves as well, because they would legitimately be supporters of Israel.

-They're not making it up, they really are supporters.
+They're not making it up.

 So I guess what matters is where the funding comes from.